JAIPUR & PUSHKAR

 - Jaipur is the capital of India’s largest state Rajasthan

 - King Jai Singh ∥ founded the city.
 Therefore Jaipur is named after him.

-- The colour “pink” indicates “hospitality” and the colour is exactly “terracotta pink”
+- The color “pink” indicates “hospitality” and the color is exactly “terracotta pink”

 - So Jaipur got the nickname, “Pink City Of India”.

 - The city is well developed with extreme climatic conditions.